bdelanghe/overengineering-a-slide/README.md

 ---

-## **Project Overview**

-This project explores the ironic complexity of automating the creation of a single Google Slide using the Google Slides API.
-While the task at hand seems simple, the journey demonstrates how overengineering can turn a straightforward problem into a fun, learning experience.
-The slide itself is programmatically generated, showcasing the power (and complexity) of automation.

----

 ## **Why This Project?**

 As an integrations engineer, I often tackle tasks that involve automating workflows between different systems.
 This project is a playful example of how even the simplest tasks can evolve into elaborate processes when approached with automation.
 It serves as both an exploration of the Google Slides API and a humorous reflection on the engineer’s tendency to overcomplicate.